 - visual design

 - SEO (search engine optimisation), marketing and social media

-You may find it useful to have basic copywriting and photo editing skills.
+You may also find it useful to have basic photo editing and copywriting skills.

 Some employers will expect you to have a portfolio of work to show them, like websites you've worked on.